ariadnavigo/sline/README.md

 ### No dynamic library version support

-sline only provides a static library and is out of the goals of this project to implement a dynamic library version of it.
+sline only provides a static library.
+It's out of the goals of this project to implement a dynamic library version of it.
 Static libraries allow easier integration into testing and are easier to deploy in general.